dart-lang/sdk/docs/How-the-issue-tracker-works.md

-*   **[merge-to-dev][]**, **[merge-to-stable][]**: These are used to track requests to cherry-pick a change from master to one of the [release branches][branches].
+*   **[merge-to-dev][]**, **[merge-to-stable][]**: These are used to track requests to cherry-pick a change from main to one of the [release branches][branches].

 *   **[needs-info][]**: Like the name says, this means we need more